 The sound begins in the center of the woofer chamber, and splits to either side, thus creating an wide dispersion of low frequencies for incredible bass that engulfs the listener.

-HANDMADE IN AMERICA: HOPE, ARKANSAS
+DESIGNED & ASSEMBLED IN AMERICA: HOPE, ARKANSAS

 PROFESSIONAL QUALITY SOUND